-The players in the team are nurtured like green sprouts.
-Thanks to care and protection, they grow into strong athletes for the glory of Turkey.
-The Fenerbahçe logo tells the story of one of the country’s landmarks, the memory of which the club passes on to the younger generation.
+The team’s players are nurtured like green sprouts.
+They become strong athletes for Turkey’s glory thanks to care and protection.
+The Fenerbahçe logo tells the story of one of the country’s landmarks, the memory the club passes on to the younger generation.

 Fenerbahce: Brand overview